opfab/operatorfabric-core/ui/main/README.md

 To log in you need to use a valid user.
 Currently you need to use a connection pair define in `$OPERATOR_FABRIC_HOME/services/infra/auth/src/main/java/org/lfenergy/operatorfabric/auth/config/WebSecurityConfiguration.java`.
 It could be `admin` with `test`, for example.

-To test the reception of cards, you could use the following script to create fake ones:
+To test the reception of cards, you can use the following script to create fake ones:
 ```shell
 $OPERTAOR_FABRIC_HOME/services/core/cards-publication/src/main/bin/push_cards_loop.sh
 ```